 From deep within the once tight-knit Bassnectar family comes an overflowing well of talented underground bass producers, all of whom have been using quarantine as a time to hone their craft and build their careers.
-Among those producers is Cleveland’s SLAVE (aka David Timko), a classically-trained pianist and self-proclaimed raver in his early days, who’s turned towards developing his tripped-out, amorphous bass stamp.
+Among those producers is Cleveland’s David Timko, aka Luminyst (formerly SLAVE), a classically-trained pianist and self-proclaimed raver in his early days, who’s turned towards developing his tripped-out, amorphous bass stamp.
 Conscious Electronic has had sights on the sonic chameleon since early 2019 when we interviewed the Rapture Studios founder on being a self-taught electronic producer.
 Suffice it to say, SLAVE has been rolling out his debut studio LP, Transformation, for months now and the whole process has perhaps been our biggest anticipation throughout the latter part of 2020.

 Now out in full as a self-release, SLAVE’s Transformation is one of the most impressive debut albums that bass music fanatics will hear all year.
 Like a three-act film screenplay, SLAVE’s 10-track sonic journey ventures through dark and heavy dubstep tracks, gorgeously melodious records, world-influenced breakbeat numbers, and beyond.